-CP: Marie Preston and I talk about this a lot in terms of working methods for co-creation, but it doesn't work as well with exhibitions.
-That's actually why we've decided that the project l'Ecole won't do any exhibitions.
+Marie Preston and I talk about this a lot in terms of working methods for co-creation8, but it doesn't work as well with exhibitions.
+That's actually why we've decided that the project 3cole won't do any exhibitions.
 We wanted it to be able to fail, to go in diverse and varied directions...
-So we've chosen instead to invite artists who could host l'Ecole's experiments.
+So we've chosen instead to invite artists who could host 3cole's experiments.

-Retranscription and editing: Anne-Charlotte Michaut
+Transcription and editing: Anne-Charlotte Michaut